Raymond Mhlaba: Death

 In 2004, Mhlaba was diagnosed with advanced liver cancer, and in December doctors discharged him from a private clinic saying there was nothing they could do for him.
 On 20 February 2005 he died in hospital.
 He was granted state funeral on 27 February 2005.
-Mhlaba is survived by his wife Dideka Heliso, three sons and five daughters.
+Mhlaba is survived by his three sons and five daughters, his wife Dideka Mhlaba having died on 18 January 2010.

 Legacy

 Mhlaba is seen as a stalwart member of both the ANC and the SACP.
 He was recognised with the Isitwalandwe Medal in 1992 for his role in the liberation struggle, and the Moses Kotane Award in 2002 for his contribution to the SACP.

-The Nkonkobe Local Municipality which includes Alice and Mhlaba's hometown Fort Beaufort was renamed the Raymond Mhlaba Local Municipality and Andries Pretorius street, The R30 in Bloemfontein was renamed after Raymond Mhlaba to honour him.
+The Nkonkobe Local Municipality which includes Alice and Mhlaba's hometown Fort Beaufort was renamed the Raymond Mhlaba Local Municipality.
+The Raymond Mhlaba Centre for Governance and Leadership at Nelson Mandela University is named in his honor.

+Andries Pretorius street, The R30 in Bloemfontein was renamed after Raymond Mhlaba to honour him.
 There's an ANC branch named after him in Mpumalanga, Nkangala region, sub-region Thembisile Hani ward 11 in Verena.